muratk3n/thirdwave/en/tweets/2019/week45.md

 ---

-I bet mainland Chink history is full of some dumbass shit too.
+I bet mainland Chink "history" is full of some dumbass shit too.

 *2019-11-4 22:3:50*